RSDKModding/RSDK-Modding-Wiki/README.md

 After you added your contributions, open a pull request, and if approved, your page will be shown in the wiki for the whole world to see.

-### Material for MkDocs features
+### Zensical features

-Since this wiki uses Material for MkDocs, you might want to check its [references](https://squidfunk.github.io/mkdocs-material/reference/) to better understand its features.
+Since this wiki uses Zensical, you might want to check its [documentation](https://zensical.org/docs/authoring/markdown/) to better understand its features.
 You can use plain Markdown, but you can also use admonitions, buttons, and even icons from Font Awesome.

 ### Testing

 You can test your changes locally before committing.
 To do so:

 - Install [Python](https://www.python.org/downloads/)
-- Install Material For MkDocs and the necessary plug-ins: `pip install mkdocs-material mkdocs-glightbox --upgrade`
+- Install Zensical: `pip install zensical --upgrade`
-- Serve webpage locally: `mkdocs serve --livereload`
+- Serve webpage locally: `zensical serve --open`
-    - You can also build a static site instead, using `mkdocs build`
+    - You can also build a static site instead, using `zensical build --clean`

 The served webpage will auto refresh whenever you make changes to the files.